-The National Center for Science and Engineering Statistics (NCSES) today announced the release of the 2017 Women, Minorities, and Persons with Disabilities in Science and Engineering (WMPD) report, the federal government's most comprehensive look at the participation of these three demographic groups in science and engineering education and employment.
+The National Center for Science and Engineering Statistics (NCSES) has released its 2019 Women, Minorities, and Persons with Disabilities in Science and Engineering (WMPD) report, which provides detailed information about participation levels in science and engineering (S&E) education and employment.

 Women and students of color are widely underrepresented in the majority of STEM fields.
 Most discussions take a ‘deficit’ approach to the problem, citing deficits of minority groups as a reason for discrepancy.
 However a new study looks at how instructional style and perceived professor care influence decisions of students from underrepresented groups to major in STEM.

 College administrators have long debated how to attract minority students -- black and Latinx men and women -- to science and technology fields.
 It turns out these students already have an interest in those fields, at least according to a new study.
 But black and Latinx students enrolled in STEM programs are either switching majors or dropping out of college at higher rates than their white peers, the study concludes.